genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/filteringselect.rst

 Filling a filteringSelect through a Bag
 =======================================

-	In this example we show you how to fill a filteringSelect through a :ref:`genro-bag-intro`:
+	In this example we show you how to fill a filteringSelect through a :ref:`genro_bag_intro`:
 		::

 			class GnrCustomWebPage(object):